sbabic/swupdate/doc/source/sw-description.rst

 	function preinst()

-swupdate scans for all scripts and check for a preinst function.
+SWUpdate scans for all scripts and check for a preinst function.
 It is called before installing the images.